-Romania is under post-programme surveillance due to disbursements under the first balance of payments financial assistance programme (2009-2011).
-The outstanding amount is EUR 3.5 billion.
+Romania was under post-programme surveillance due to disbursements under the first balance of payments financial assistance programme (2009-2011).
+PPS ended in April 2018, as Romania had repaid more than 70% of its EU loan.
 The second (2011-2013) and third (2013-2015) BoP programmes were treated as precautionary and no disbursements were made.
 All financial assistance programmes were jointly run with the International Monetary Fund (IMF) and supported by the World Bank.
 The IMF loan, which had a shorter maturity, was already fully repaid.

 Post-programme surveillance is complementary to the European Semester surveillance mechanism and the fiscal and macroeconomic surveillance frameworks.